In an effort to encourage more field operations by Hams, especially with military field radio gear, the following After Action Report is posted.

 Below: I also had the RACAL TRA-967 (formerly owned by Saddam Hussein’s army in Kuwait) along guarding 52.525 mc FM Simplex for local Ops.
 As expected, I heard no 6 (or 2) meter Ham activity down in this canyon but I could listen to the local California Highway Patrol and Parks and Fire Depts low-band repeaters down between 42-47 mc.
 Handy for situational awareness.

-Below: All the station accessories besides the PRC-174 on the ALICE pack frame fits inside that little day pack for transport.
+Below: All the HF station accessories besides the PRC-174 on the ALICE pack frame fits inside that little day pack for transport.
 Including the PC Notebook, various dipole and other wire antennas, coax, handset, key, headphones, the whip antenna and mount, speaker, notebook, small solar panel, coax adapter kit etc. Ready to go anywhere.

 Over a few hours I was easily able to work many field stations in Washington, Oregon, California and Nevada on 40 meters, mostly on CW with some SSB voice.